|

 The images and source catalog feed back into the transient search components of the project.

-The quality of VLITE images produced depends on a number of factor, including the total on-source time.
+The quality of VLITE images produced depends on a number of factors, including the total

 Below we provide examples for several VLA configurations of the typical field-of-view (FoV)